Orlando Arcia Preview, Player Props: Braves vs. Dodgers

-On Friday, Orlando Arcia (coming off going 1-for-4) and the Atlanta Braves face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 10:10 PM ET.
+On Saturday, Orlando Arcia (.286 batting average in his past 10 games, with a double, two home runs, two walks and five RBI) and the Atlanta Braves play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 9:10 PM ET.

+He racked up two hits (going 2-for-4 with a double) in his last game against the Dodgers.

 Orlando Arcia Game Info & Props vs. the Dodgers